All 4 Mortal Kombat Movies in Order

 Finally, we have the most recent movie on this list, simply called Mortal Kombat.
 After years of Mortal Kombat live-action franchise film projects being in development hell, in 2016, Simon McQuoid was confirmed as the new director of the movie, and writers Greg Russo and Dave Callaham were confirmed to be part of the Mortal Kombat reboot project.

 New Line and Warner Bros. finally took the franchise and decided to “resurrect” it, and the first step was to put the movie in the cinemas and release it on HBO Max.
-The movie received mixed reviews from critics and became the most successful movie release on the HBO Max streaming platform ever.
+The film received mixed reviews from critics but earned $84.4 million at the worldwide box office against a $55 million production budget, and became HBO Max’s most successful film launch to date, drawing 3.8 million US households during its opening weekend alone.
 It is safe to say that the movie was successful.

 The premise of the movie is essentially like the first movie from 1995 – this time film creators decided to adapt more of the game’s origin story.
 However, the movie used the original character as the main protagonist, Cole Young, instead of Johnny Cage this time.
 The famous character wasn’t even part of this movie, however, it was hinted that he will be back for the sequel.